gargi-barman/ecommerce-operations-dashboard/README.md

 ### Step 2 — Delivery Speed Tier (INDEX-MATCH) & Business-Day TAT (NETWORKDAYS)

 Built a reference table (Fast / Medium / Slow, based on TAT thresholds) and used INDEX-MATCH with approximate match (match_type 1) to classify every order into a delivery speed tier. **This reference table is an assumption built for this analysis — it is not part of the original dataset.** Also added a `TAT_business_days` column using NETWORKDAYS to measure delivery time excluding weekends, as a complement to the calendar-day TAT_days column.
+(See file named Cleaned_Data_Updated.png).

 ### Step 3 — Order Summary View (TEXTJOIN)

-Built a separate `Order_Summary` sheet combining Order ID, Status, and Tier into a single readable line per order — a compact, scannable export view rather than a column bolted onto the working data table.
+Built a separate `Order_Summary` sheet combining Order ID, Status, and Tier into a single readable line per order.
 [

 ![Order Summary](https://github.com/gargi-barman/ecommerce-operations-dashboard/raw/main/Order_Summary.png)